-5. Integrate distinctive and relevant climate change focused projects, connecting people with University research to address the need for growth in sustainability, respect for nature, resilience and adaption.
+4. Integrate distinctive and relevant social and climate change focused projects, working with University partners to address the need for growth in sustainability, respect for nature, resilience and adaption.

 We specialise in participatory practice engaging communities in digital environmental projects that engage people, communities, and organisations to grow and survive by learning about natural models of sustainability, biodiversity, and process based biomimicry.
 Producing public visual art programs including exhibitions of contemporary art, relational workshops with communities, talks and events to encourage critical and creative engagement through visual art-making.
 Salt road works with artists, galleries, museums, charities, government bodies and academic partners to respond to archives, buildings and places to make new work and develop digital technologies.

 We plan and deliver relational practice education and engagement projects with schools colleges, community groups, partner arts organisations and officers.
-Responding to briefs, to implement projects, working with accreditation processses such as Arts Awards and Arts Marks and evaluating projects to ensure positive and proven learning outcomes.
-We have DBS and Public Liabilty insurance.
+Responding to briefs, to implement projects, working with accreditation such as Arts Awards and Arts Marks and evaluating projects to ensure positive and proven learning outcomes.
+We have DBS and PLI.